mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 at ``wifiHost2`` and ``wpanHost2``.
 Since the two wireless technologies coexist on the same frequency band and affect each others' operation, they both take a performance hit when they operate with high channel utilization.
-In this section, we look at the independent performance of the Wifi and Wpan hosts (i.e. when there is just one of the technologies communicating), and see how their performances change when they share the same frequency range.
+In this section, we look at the independent performance of the Wifi and WPAN hosts (i.e. when there is just one of the technologies communicating), and see how their performances change when they share the same frequency range.
 Then we examine if the coexisting performance can be improved by changing some of the MAC parameters from their defaults.